Queen Elizabeth II: Royals' route to Windsor for committal service issued

 - Albert Road (A308) to Shaw Farm Gate

-The Royal Borough of Windsor and Maidenhead Council announced on Thursday that 21 roads will be fully closed all day on Monday, and for a time on Saturday, ahead of the committal service.
+The Royal Borough of Windsor and Maidenhead Council announced on Thursday that 21 roads would be fully closed all day on Monday, and for a time on Saturday, ahead of the committal service.

 Follow BBC South on Facebook, Twitter, or Instagram.
 Send your story ideas to south.newsonline@bbc.co.uk.